Rupalikorkanti/sql-task-2/README.md

 # sql-task-2
-Data Insertion and Null Handling
+Data Insertion,Updation,Deletion and Null Handling

 This task includes:
 - Table creation for Employee